muftiannas/Taxi-Order-Predicting-with-Time-Serie/README.md

 The RMSE metric on test set cannot be more than 48.

-1  Task instructions
+Task instructions
--Download data and do resampling in one hour.
+- Download data and do resampling in one hour.
--Analysis of the data.
+- Analysis of the data.
--Train different models with different hyperparameters.
+- Train different models with different hyperparameters.
 The test sample must be 10% of the initial dataset.
--Test the data using a test sample and provide a conclusion.
+- Test the data using a test sample and provide a conclusion.